atmoswing/atmoswing/readme.md

 ## What's in there ##

-This repository contains 2 separate tools:
+This repository contains 3 separate tools:

 * The Forecaster: automatically processes the forecast
 * The Viewer: displays the resulting files in a GIS environment
-* The Calibrator: calibrates the method for a given precipitation timeseries
+* The Optimizer: optimizes the method for a given precipitation timeseries

 Additionally, multiple unit tests are available and are built along with the software.
 It is highly recommended to run these tests before using AtmoSwing operationally.